mluukkai/WebPalvelinohjelmointi2023/english/week8.md

 1. Comment out the stream template in the HTTP response from the controller.
 However, this approach has a downside: if there are any issues with WebSockets, the user won't see the effect of submitting a new brewer.

 2. Conditionally trigger the `after_create_commit` hook in the model based on the logged-in user.
 This approach ensures that the user only receives the WebSocket update once.
-This is pretty tricky to implement and would require the use of user speific streams.
+This is pretty tricky to implement and would require the use of user-specific streams.

 3. Opt for a simpler solution by giving each row a unique identifier.
 Let's proceed with this approach here.